PO Box 9021, Wilmington, DE 19809, USA

 (the single member of its genus)

-(Females are larger than males: females up to over 46 feet long, males up to over 42 feet long; the animal's weight can be up to 33 tons)
+Females Gray Whales are larger than males: females up to over 46 feet long, males up to over 42 feet long; the animal's weight can be up to 33 tons.

-(Has a 12,000 mile round-trip migration between its southern breeding grounds in Baja California and its northern feeding grounds in the Bering, Chukchi, and western Beaufort seas)
+The Gray Whale has a 12,000 mile round-trip migration between its southern breeding grounds in Baja California and its northern feeding grounds in the Bering, Chukchi, and western Beaufort Seas.

 RIGHT & BOWHEAD WHALES (Family BALAENIDAE)